DoTheEvo/ANGRYsearch/README.md

 * **config file** location: `~/.config/angrysearch/angrysearch.conf`.
 You can delete the config file whenever you wish, on the next run/close a new one will be created with default values.
   *   `directories_excluded=` By default empty.
 Which directories to be ignored, directory names(not slashes) separated by space are valid value there.
 Can be set through program's interface, in the update window.
 Directory `proc` is hardcoded to ignore
   *   `fast_search_but_no_substring=true` By default set to true.
 It holds the last set value of the checkbox affecting the speed of search and substrings, see FTS4 in the section above
-  *   `file_manager=xdg-open` By default set to xdg-open, meaning xdg-open tests which program is associated with inode/directory mime type and on double clicking the path of files/folders is send to that application.
+  *   `file_manager=xdg-open` By default set to xdg-open, meaning xdg-open tests which program is associated with inode/directory mime type and on double clicking the path of files/folders, it sends the path to that application.
 Can be set to any program.
 If it detects one of the following file managers ['dolphin', 'nemo', 'nautilus', 'doublecmd'], it will change behaviour slightly, sending to those file managers full path to the file, making it highlighted - selected when opened in the filemanager.
-For other programs it just send path to the containing foler.
+For other programs it just sends path to the containing foler.
   *   `icon_theme=adwaita` By default set to adwaita.
 Which icon theme to use, can be set from program's interface in the update window.
 There are 6 icon types - folder, file, audio, image, video, text.
 Did not yet figured out how to get theme of the distro and reliably icon from file's mimetype, so packing icons with the angrysearch is the way.
   *   `number_of_results=500` By default set to 500.
 Limit set in the database query.
 Lower number means search results would be faster.
   *   `row_height=0` By default set to 0 which means auto-detect.
 Sets height of the row in pixels.
-  *   `[Last_Run]` The applications properties from the last time it was launched.
-Window size, position, state.
+  *   `[Last_Run]` The applications properties from the last time at the moment when it was closed - window size, position, state.

 * results can be sorted by clicking on columns, only the presented results will be sorted, meaning that by default max 500 items.
 To return to the default sort, sort by path column.